 The gems were seen as so precious that in the 1st century BC, Julius Caesar passed a law limiting the wearing of pearls only to the ruling classes.
 In ancient China, pearl jewellery symbolised the purity of the person wearing it and in the Middle Ages knights often wore pearls on the battlefield believing the precious gems would keep them safe.

 Since Roman times pearls have been an important trade commodity – the discovery of pearls in Central and South America in the 15th and 16th century lead to the so-called Pearl Age.
 There was an escalating demand for pearls in Western Europe, where ladies of royalty and nobility wore elaborate pearl necklaces, bracelets, earrings and pearl brooches.
-Coloured pearls were popular with both men and women as far back as the 17th century.
+Pearls were popular with both men and women as far back as the 17th century.
 By the 19th century the demand for pearl jewellery was so high that oyster supplies started to seriously decline.

 Unlike a gem that is mined from the earth, a pearl is from a living organism – their very existence is actually a freak of nature and pretty spectacular!
 Until the start of the 20th century, the only way of collecting pearls was through divers risking their lives at depths of up to 100ft to retrieve the pearl oysters.
 It was a dangerous task and had limited chances of being successful as sometimes a ton of oysters would only contain three or four quality pearls.
 Freshwater molluscs in rivers and streams were easier to gather, but these pearl beds were often reserved for harvesting only by royalty.